 PaperVision is also used to upload and store authorization documents received electronically from ABC’s funder sources.
 Following scanning, all documents are shredded by The Arc of Massachusetts, who employs people with disabilities.

 By utilizing Digiscribe New England’s document scanning service and PaperVision, ABC no longer needs someone to file client paperwork for 2-3 hours per day or having the accounting manager spend the equivalent of one day a week copying checks and filing them in triplicate.
 This adds up to 1,000 hours of productivity and $35,000 in employee pay recouped every year that can be used to provide better care for their clients.
 Their current staff is happier as they are able to spend time on the more challenging and important work.

 “PaperVision and everything Digiscribe New England has done for us all makes us work better.
 Everything flows better.
 It’s definitely improved our quality of work life.
-I thought Tom Zeliff and Susan Matthews were excellent to work with.
-They made our transition easy, and were accessible to help us with all the behind-the-scenes IT stuff,” said Lepore.
+I thought Susan Matthews was excellent to work with.
+She made our transition easy, and was accessible to help us with all the behind-the-scenes IT stuff,” said Lepore.
 She added, “Combined with implementing an automated time tracking system and using The Arc for shredding services, Digiscribe New England has helped us ‘go green’ and help other organizations in our community.”

 PaperVision and everything Digiscribe New England has done for us all makes us work better.
 Everything flows better.
 It’s definitely improved our quality of work life.
-I thought Tom Zeliff and Susan Matthews were excellent to work with.
-They made our transition easy, and were accessible to help us with all the behind-the-scenes IT stuff.
+I thought Susan Matthews was excellent to work with.
+She made our transition easy, and was accessible to help us with all the behind-the-scenes IT stuff.